 Parents, teachers, students, peers, administrators, or the student themselves may request testing for gifted identification.
 Those wishing to refer a student must submit a request in writing.
-The "Referral for Gifted Evaluation" form is available from building principals.
+The "Referral for Gifted Evaluation" form is available from building principals and gifted coordinator.
 Student NWEA-MAP: Reading and Math scores are also reviewed three times per year for gifted identification in second through eighth grade.
-Cognitive ability is reviewed following wholegrade testing in second and sixth grade.
+Cognitive ability is reviewed following whole-grade testing in second and sixth grade.
 Additional referral testing opportunities will occur at least twice per school year.